What is a Food Forest?

 While conventional agriculture tries to subdue Nature, Permaculture works with Nature.
 Permaculture is one version of an emerging science called agroecology ─ the study of natural processes as applied to food production.
 The principles and strategies which embody Permaculture may be summarized as follows:

-Permaculture pays close attention to the cycles and patterns of Nature and its methodology is a blend of traditional food growing systems and modern science.
+Permaculture pays close attention to the cycles and patterns of Nature.
+It's methodology is a blend of traditional food growing systems and modern science.
 It utilizes the local climate, shape of the land, and natural water resources to maximize productivity, while maintaining or enhancing the fertility of the soil.

-As with raising children, when the permaculture system is in its earliest phase of development, it requires a lot of attention and the stewards of the land have to put in quite a bit of time and effort in the form of mental homework and physical labor.
-However, over time, as with a growing child, the permaculture system eventually becomes a mature forest that does not need to be watered of fertilized and is capable of withstanding storms, drought, and pestilence.
+As with raising children, when the permaculture system is in its earliest phase of development, it requires a lot of attention.
+The stewards of the land have to put in quite a bit of time and effort in the form of mental homework and physical labor.
+However, over time, as with a growing child, the permaculture system bevomes increasingly self-sustaining, and eventually becomes a mature forest that does not need to be watered of fertilized and is capable of withstanding storms, drought, and pestilence.

 Permaculture principles and methodology are not new.
 In the Americas, we see evidence of humans encouraging the growth of food-producing forests.
 All this occurred centuries ago, before the arrival of European explorers and conquerors.